-In this case, if you have a lot of programs running on your system, then your computer can start to slow down as the amount of data that you can store in your random access memory decreases.
+In this case, if you have a lot of programs running on your system, your computer can start to slow down as the amount of data you can store in your random access memory decreases.

 With that, you must maintain your computer so that no unwanted programs are running on your system and hogging your memory.

 Today, we will show you a few methods that you can try to free up RAM on Windows 10.